galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 ### Visualize hierarchical clustering

 The resulting candidate clustering can be visualized using the `Scatterplot with ggplot2` tool.
 Each sample is color-coded based on its clustering for that sample.
 Let's visualize the clustering results to see how groups have been built.
+Hint: Please find the `Scatterplot with ggplot2` tool in `Graph/Display data` tool section.

 > ### {% icon hands_on %} Hands-on: Visualize hierarchical clustering result
 >